murarisumit/murarisumit.github.io/_posts/2017-09-25-basic-electricity-concepts.markdown

         * It causes lot of heat-generation and as there is lot of movement towards the +ive terminal

-* Conductor are element which have small sections of electron which are free to move around conductors.
+* Conductor are element which have small sections of electron which are free to move around conductors(again a theory we believe in).

 * Non-conductor all electrons are bind to atoms.